hubblec4/Matroska-Playback/src/PlayerOverview.md

 This overview should show which players use which Matroska features.

 ## MPC-HC
 MPC-HC internally uses the LAV Filter/Splitter.
-This adds up the used Matroska properties.
-Furthermore, other external DirectShow filters can be used, such as the Haali Splitter, which can be used to further Matroska properties.
+This adds up the used Matroska features.
+Furthermore, other external DirectShow filters can be used, such as the Haali Splitter, which can be used to further Matroska features.

 [Test version is MPC-HC 1.8.6(clsid)](https://github.com/clsid2/mpc-hc/releases/tag/1.8.6)